Glen Powell: 2003–2017: Early work and breakthrough

 Powell began receiving larger roles in feature films around 2014.
 He played a hacker in The Expendables 3, an action movie that starred several well-known stars and that reunited Powell with Sylvester Stallone and Antonio Banderas.
 Powell later recounted asking Stallone for advice while filming on how to succeed in Hollywood.
 Powell next took minor roles in the comedies Sex Ed and Ride Along 2.
 During this period, he also had a main role in the first season of the television show Scream Queens and a recurring role in the second season.

 In March 2016, he co-starred as Finnegan in Everybody Wants Some!!, Richard Linklater's spiritual sequel to Dazed & Confused, which was filmed in Austin, Texas and released by Paramount.
+The film was noted for being one of the first movies to really showcase Powell, with Linklater stating: "I needed someone with some charisma who was going to be smart, who was also believable as a college athlete...
+(He appeared) like this Beat character—he was even reading The Subterraneans, I think."
 Later that year, Powell played astronaut John Glenn in the biographical drama Hidden Figures.
 In 2017, he had a minor role as Sergeant Dylan Chutsky in the Netflix film Sand Castle.
-He then starred in The Guernsey Literary and Potato Peel Pie Society (2018).
+He then had a supporting role in The Guernsey Literary and Potato Peel Pie Society (2018).

 2018–present: Top Gun: Maverick and expansion

 In 2018, Powell starred opposite Zoey Deutch in the romantic comedy Set It Up.
 The movie was released on Netflix.
 Powell reflected in an interview with The Hollywood Reporter that he started getting more calls from contacts in the film industry after the movie's release, and Jake Greenburg of The Guardian commented that it was the "first movie wise enough to let [Powell] take up real space".
 Later that year, Powell joined the cast of Top Gun: Maverick.
 He had initially auditioned for the role of Bradley "Rooster" Bradshaw, but the part went to Miles Teller.
 Powell's audition impressed producers, who offered him the role of Jake "Hangman" Seresin instead but Powell was reluctant to take the role because he viewed the character as underdeveloped.
 A call from Tom Cruise, the star of the film, convinced Powell to accept the part, with Cruise offering him greater control over the character.
 The film was delayed multiple times due to the COVID-19 pandemic, but it turned into a "breakout role" for Powell upon its release in May 2022.

+Powell next worked as a voice actor in the animated film Apollo 10 1⁄2: A Space Age Childhood, which premiered in March 2022 in his second collaboration with Linklater.
+He then played naval officer Tom Hudner in the biographical war film, Devotion.
+The film, which Powell executive produced, received positive reviews when released in November 2022, but it was a box-office bomb.